Police body camera: Civilian behavior

 Police body cameras have been cited in resulting in increased levels of compliance by civilians and lowered levels of complaints in relation to policing in their neighborhoods.
 At least 16 studies were aimed at examining the Impact of BWCs on civilian behavior.
 This can be measured by compliance with the police, willingness to call the police, willingness to cooperate in investigations or crime and disorder when an officer is present.
 The results were varied and some aspects have not been studied at all, for instance the concern that BWCs may reduce people's willingness to call the police due to worries about personal privacy.

 Civilian perception

 One study found that when looking at support for BWCs race, ethnicity, differing neighborhoods, and other demographics had an effect on support for BWCs.
-Most likely due to the goal of transparency and trust in police that are often linked to BWCs.
-On the topic of public view of the footage release aspect of BWCs, another study found that race, gender, and police accountability had a significant impact on the concerns of citizens opinions of the release of BWC footage.
-Another factor of citizen support is transparency of police work which is one of the main points brought up by citizens when discussing BWCs.
-A nationwide study found that the public is enthused by the thought of BWCs to improve transparency in police work.
-However, within the same study it was found that there was less agreement on two factors: trust in policing and the ability of BWCs to improve police-citizen relationships.
-It appears that throughout studies there are different reasons behind why the public would feel approving or disapproving of the main issues such as trust in police legitimacy, transparency, release of BWC footage, officer accountability, etc. The public in general has differing attitudes in how and if BWCs are fixing the issues that they are supposed to target.
-BWCs have shown effect on how people feel about these main issues with the most consistent category being that they do gain a sense of transparency when viewing law enforcement.
+Another study found that race, gender, and police accountability had a significant impact on the concerns of citizens opinions of the release of BWC footage.
+A nationwide study found that the public is enthused about the potential for BWCs to improve transparency in police work.
+However, within the same study it was found that there was less agreement in terms of whether BWCs can impact trust in policing or improve police–citizen relationships.